- Ages 4+

 Kielder Observatory has not told us about their dining options.

-Kielder Observatory has not told us if they are fully wheelchair friendly.
+No, Kielder Observatory is not wheelchair friendly.

 Kielder Observatory has not told us if they are dog friendly.